-Document R-5

-Voluntary Redundancy – Frequently Asked Questions
+Voluntary Severance – Frequently Asked Questions

 This information sheet is designed to address some of the questions you may have about leaving Enron.
-If you need further clarification please contact your HR Representative, or the contacts listed in this sheet.
+If you need further clarification please contact your Human Resources, or the contacts listed in this sheet.

 APPLICATION PROCESS